AdeptLanguage/AdeptLSP/README.md

 ## Installation

-Download `adeptls` binary or build it from source, then follow the directions below for your editor:
+[Download `adeptls` binary for your platform](https://github.com/AdeptLanguage/AdeptLSP/releases/tag/nightly) or build it from source, then follow the directions below for your editor:

 #### Neovim